EduardoSilva09/esfcoin-faucet/README.md

 2. Open your web browser and go to `http://localhost:3000` to view the application.

+## Code Explanation

+- `useState` from React is used to manage state variables (`message` and `captcha`).
+- `OnConnectMetamaskClick` handles the logic for requesting tokens:
+  - Checks if the reCAPTCHA challenge has been completed.
+  - Calls `mint()` function to mint tokens upon successful validation.
+  - Updates `message` state based on the success or failure of the token minting process.

+## Components

+- `ReCAPTCHA` component from `react-google-recaptcha` is used to integrate reCAPTCHA v2 for bot detection.

 ## MetaMask Integration

 Ensure you have [MetaMask](https://metamask.io/) installed in your browser.
 Click on "Connect MetaMask" to interact with the faucet.